msmbuilder/osprey/docs/config_file.rst

   random_seed: 42

 Please note that this makes parallel trials redundant and, thus, not recommended when scaling across multiple jobs.
+However, a workaround would be to create multiple copies of the configuration file, each with a unique random seed, for each independent worker to run.

 Trials Storage
 --------------